Alain Emmanuel de Coëtlogon

-Alain-Emmanuel de Coëtlogon (4 December 1646 – 6 June 1730) was a Marshal of France during the reign of Louis XIV and Louis XV.
+Lieutenant général des armées navales Alain-Emmanuel de Coëtlogon (4 December 1646 – 6 June 1730) was a French Navy officer who served in the Franco-Dutch War, Nine Years' War and War of the Spanish Succession.

+Life

 He was born at Rennes, the seventh son of Louis de Coëtlogon, vicomte de Méjusseaume (d.1657), counsellor to the King in the Parlement of Rennes, and Louise Le Meneust de Bréquigny.
 He enjoyed an excellent education in Rennes, and joined a military academy, where he graduated in 1668.
 He served the major part of his career under the comte de Tourville.
 In June 1672 he fought in the Battle of Solebay on Tourville's ship under vice-admiral d'Estrées.
 He also distinguished himself in the battles of Schooneveld in June 1673, and Texel in August.

 On 26 January 1675, at just 29 years old, he was made captain of his own ship.
 He fought with Tourville around Sicily and was wounded while in command of the Éclatant at the Battle of Agosta where De Ruyter was mortally wounded.
 In 1680, Coëtlogon studied theology and considered entering the church.
 Although he returned to the sea, he was profoundly changed by this spiritual experience, and led an austere, celibate life.
 In 1683, he commanded various ships, first around Denmark, then in North Africa.
 In 1688 he took part in the bombardment of Algiers under Jean II d'Estrées.

 During the Nine Years' War, he was in command of the 54-gun Diamant as part of Châteaurenault's fleet which landed French troops in Ireland, and fought in the Battle of Bantry Bay on 11 May 1689; on 1 November he was promoted to squadron leader.
 During the Battle of Beachy Head in July 1690, he commanded a division of the van under Tourville, destroying several Dutch ships.
 He also participated in the Battle of La Hogue (1692), and the Battle of Lagos (1693) where, with eight ships, he hunted down and captured five Dutch ships under the guns of the Gibraltar forts.
 In November 1693, he participated in the defence of Saint-Malo against the English.
 On 1 February 1694, he was appointed Knight of the Order of Saint Louis.

-Battle of the Cap de la Roque, 1703.
-(1803 print).